Pasta-fantasia/elena/README.md

 (pending to adapt from v1)

-## Local home directory
+## Configuration

+Elena can run on a local machine and we're planning to run it on AWS lambdas.
+The way the external configuration is loaded is prepared for both running methods, loading a configuration dictionary loaded from a YAML configuration file (local) or stored at a AWS S3 file.

-Elena needs a local home directory to run with the `LocalConfig` adapter with the configuration defined at `config.yaml` file.
+For external local configuration, Elena needs a local home directory with the configuration defined at `external_config.yaml` file.
 1. First, Elena checks the system variable `ELENA_HOME` will be home directory
 3. If not defined, the home directory is the current directory

-A typical config.yaml file content:
+A typical `external_config.yaml` file content:

 ```yaml
 Strategies: